ayust/alpha-guide/content/career-agents/military.md

 As you complete this chain, you'll earn a couple of new ships, some skill books, some modules, and a good chunk of isk.

+#### Common Stumbling Blocks

+ * In mission 3 of 10, the Secret Documents will appear in a Cargo Container after you kill the last pirate.
+Make sure to loot them before you dock.
+If you forgot them, you can return to the Mission location for up to two hours afterwards, and they will still be there.
+ * In mission 4 of 10, pay attention to your Local chat channel to see when you've completed the mission.
+ * In mission 9 of 10, the Narcotics Warehouse may not appear on your overview.
+   It is one of the man-made structures around the large asteroid.
+   Search for it visually, and destroy it.

 ### Advanced Military Agent

 The Advanced Military Agent focuses on teaching you some of the concepts typically involved in PvP combat (though the agent's missions do not actually involve PvP).

 {{% notice warning %}}
 This mission chain involves your ship exploding.
-Leave your valuable items behind in station.
+Leave your valuable items behind in station, and read all mission text carefully.
 {{% /notice %}}

 We recommend following the [UniWiki Advanced Military chain guide]